parthiv13/Express-Contribution/README.md

 git push origin <new-branch-name>
 ```

-replace "new-branch-name" with the name of branch you created earlier.
+replace `new-branch-name` with the name of branch you created earlier.

 ## Submit your changes

-If you go to your repository on GitHub, you'll see a "Compare & pull request" button.
+If you go to your repository on GitHub, you'll see a `Compare & pull request` button.
 Click on that button.
-Next hit "Create pull request".
+Next hit `Create pull request`.
 Now just wait for merge, which I will do, to merge all your changes into the master branch of this project.

 ## Learn Node: